ADD-SP/ngx_waf/rust/README.md

   entry points.
 The C side owns the configurations, the request views and the check handle; the module turns them into references once and keeps every raw pointer operation in a documented block.
-* `src/cc.rs`: the `#[repr(C)]` layout of the shared memory zone and the callback table of nginx.
-The layout is frozen (a change means bumping `VERSION`), the slot array is reached through the one `Table::from_raw()` view, and the safe operations take `&ZoneHandle`.
+* `src/shm.rs`: the `#[repr(C)]` layout of the shared memory zone and the callback table of nginx.
+The layout is frozen (a change means bumping `VERSION`); the tables of the segment are reached through the view the zone lock hands out, and the operations of the other modules run inside the closure of `ZoneHandle::with_entry()`/`with_present_entry()`, so no slot can be touched once the lock is gone.
 The zone lock is a guard (`ZoneLock`): the allocator and every pointer into the segment are only reachable through it, so an operation cannot allocate without the lock and cannot leave the zone locked on an early return or a panic.
 The glue therefore only carries `lock`, `unlock` and an allocation that expects the caller to hold the lock.
+  `src/cc.rs` and `src/action.rs` are safe code on top of it: they see one address entry at a time, never the pointers of the segment.
 * `src/modsec.rs`: the hand written libmodsecurity C API bindings.
 The `Instance`/`Transaction` wrappers own the pointers and release them in `Drop`.